-- 28 It is recommended that Cabinet receive this report in order to ensure a clear understanding in relation to the work of the LSCB over the last year. - Cabinet note the range of work that is taking place to safeguard children in County Durham, and the continued challenges, developments and achievements in this critical area of work.
+- 26. It is recommended that Cabinet exercises its role in scrutinising safeguarding practice in Durham through receiving this report and thereby contributing to the governance of safeguarding. - 27.
+It is recommended that Cabinet note the range of work that is taking place to safeguard children in county Durham, and the continued challenges, developments and achievements in this critical area of work. - 28.
+Cabinet to now the positive outcome of the Peer review and the work undertaken to make the improvements required.